Death and Judgment

 MANY BELIEVE that at “death,” man enters into either the bliss of heaven or the pains of the netherworld, awaiting, after judgment day, either eternal joy in heaven or everlasting misery in hell.
 Then he will possess a body once again, so that, according to his peculiar destiny, either his happiness might be enhanced or his misery exacerbated.
 In the former case, a body will greatly increase his pleasures; in the latter case, it will unspeakably multiply his miseries.

-“When thou diest thy soul will be tormented alone—that will be a hell for it—but at the day of judgement thy body will join thy soul, and then thou wilt have twin hells, body and soul shall be together, each brimful of pain, thy soul sweating in its inmost pore drops of blood, and thy body from head to foot suffused with agony; conscience, judgement, memory, all tortured . . . .
+“When thou diest thy soul will be tormented alone—that will be a hell for it—but at the day of judgment thy body will join thy soul, and then thou wilt have twin hells, body, and soul shall be together, each brimful of pain, thy soul sweating in its inmost pore drops of blood, and thy body from head to foot suffused with agony; conscience, judgment, memory, all tortured . . . .
 Thine heart beating high with fever, thy pulse rattling at an enormous rate in agony, thy limbs cracking like the martyrs in the fire and yet unburnt, thyself put in a vessel of hot oil, pained yet coming out undestroyed, all thy veins becoming a road for the hot feet of Pain to travel on, every nerve a string on which the devil shall ever play his diabolical tune . . . .
 Fictions, sir!
 Again I say they are no fictions, but solid, stern truth.
 If God be true, and this Bible be true, what I have said is the truth, and you will find it one day to be so.”

 All who wish to uphold traditional orthodoxy must affirm a belief in conscious, everlasting punishment.
 It is insisted that the unsaved will abide forever in unspeakable misery and abject pain.